Gaga: Group Any Gaussians via 3D-aware Memory Bank: Proposed Method

-After the group ID assignment process, masks projected by the same group of Gaussians are supposed to have the same group ID across different views.
-Similar to~\cite{gg}, we use those associated masks as pseudo labels and lift them to 3D by training the identity encoding.
-As we already obtain pre-trained Gaussians, we fix the other properties (e.g., location, opacity, etc.) of Gaussians for efficiency.
+After the group ID assigning process, masks projected by the same group of Gaussians are supposed to have the same group ID across different views.
+We splat the group IDs of 3D Gaussians in the memory bank to obtain pseudo ground truth segmentation masks, which are used to learn a 16-dimensional feature vector (\emph{i.e.}, identity encoding~\citep{gg}) for each Gaussian.
+Identity encoding ($e_i$)~\citep{gg} aims to assign a universal label to each 3D Gaussian for 3D scene segmentation.
+It can be decoded to a segmentation mask ID through a combination of linear and SoftMax layers.
+The segmentation label of a pixel (denoted as $m_{x, y}$) is computed by:

+The learning process for identity encoding involves optimizing the feature vectors by comparing the rendered masks with the ground truth 2D segmentation masks.
+Specifically, we initialize the identity encoding to all zeros for each 3D Gaussian.
+At each training iteration, we splat the identity encoding given a camera pose to formulate a 2D feature map.
+A linear layer followed by a SoftMax function is employed to predict a 2D segmentation map given the rendered feature map.
+Finally, we compute the cross-entropy loss between the predicted segmentation maps and those obtained by rendering Gaussians in the memory bank, as discussed.

-Our segmentation-aware 3D Gaussians can be readily used for various downstream applications.
-For instance, we can render segmentation masks of novel views that have consistent mask color for the same object across different camera poses.
-Gaussians can also be selected by their identity encoding for scene editing tasks including removal, color-changing, position translation, \etc, as demonstrated in Sec.~\ref{subsec:app}.
+After training, our segmentation-aware 3D Gaussians can be readily used for various downstream applications.
+For instance, we can render segmentation masks of novel views with consistent semantic labels for the same object across different camera poses.
+Furthermore, Gaussians can also be selected using their identity encoding and manipulated for 3D scene editing tasks, including removal, color-changing, position translation, etc., as will be demonstrated in Sec.~\ref{subsec:app} and appendix.